A NARIP Series: Intimate Pitch Meetings with Top Music Buyers including Music Supervisors, A&R Executives, Synch Agents & Music Producers

 Most important, attendees meet these key players, paving the way for placement, representation, collaboration and ongoing opportunities, and giving them an edge in a competitive market.

-WHAT TO EXPECT AT A NARIP PITCH SESSION: PREPARATION IS KEY
+WHAT TO EXPECT AT A NARIP MUSIC SUPERVISOR PITCH SESSION

 BEFORE NARIP’S PITCH SESSION:

 - NARIP prepares a one-sheet for each participant including your photo and bio for the guest music supervisor to use and review at the event, and to take with him after the event.
 We will request your photo and bio one week prior to the event.
 In preparing these materials, we recommend you focus on brief career highlights in your bio and have a professional photo available.

 - Approximately 5 to 7 days prior to NARIP’s Session, you will be sent a project brief describing several cues needed for a current project(s) of our guest speaker.
 These often include reference songs or links so that you can hear exactly what he seeks or needs to replace.